Xearta/LadderGame/README.md

-# sturdy-octo-lamp
+# Ladder Game
-Octo lamps are very sturdy.
-Also, this is a small game in Unity.
+This is a small game in Unity.